-    - Remember, your examiner wants to make sure you’re safe on the road.
+Remember: your examiner wants to make sure you’re safe on the road.
 They’re not trying to catch you out.
 If there’s anything you’re not sure about, just ask.

 If you fail

-If you fail, you’ll be given a driving test report showing the faults you made and your examiner will also explain to you why you have not passed.
+- You’ll be given a driving test report showing the faults you made and your examiner will also explain to you why you have not passed.
 Although you’ll probably feel disappointed, listen carefully to the feedback because it will help you get things right next time.